microsoft/Trieste/README.md

 ## Building the Samples

-Here's an example of how to build the `verona` sample and run the self-tests.
+Here's an example of how to build the `infix` sample and run the self-tests.
 Other build systems and compilers may work as well.

 ```sh
 git clone https://github.com/microsoft/trieste